jonas-pettersson/fast-ai/README.md

 ```

 **8) Save Results**
-After you're done transfer  models back:
+After work is done transfer the model(s) back with rsync:
 _in cygwin:_
 `rsync -avp --progress aws-p2:~/dogs-cats-redux/models/dogs-cats-redux-model.h5 .`
-You will also want to save your notebooks / scripts etc. to GitHub
+May also want to save notebooks / scripts etc. to GitHub
 _on aws-instance:_
 ```
 git add ...